 Since moving to Vancouver, I’ve been engaged in freelance consultancy on confidential projects with clients from both commerce and the public sector.
 Activities have included:

-- Analysis: coding; qualitative analysis
+- Analysis: coding and qualitative analysis, synthesis

-- Design: design recommendations; wireframing
+- Design: wireframing, design recommendations

 - Communication: owning client relationships